 Chickenpox is most contagious from 1 to 2 days before the rash appears until all the blisters are dried and crusted.

 The best way to prevent the spread of the virus is to get the varicella vaccine.
-Children who’ve never had chickenpox should get two doses of the vaccine -- the first at 12 to 15 months of age, and the second at 4 to s6 years.
+Children who’ve never had chickenpox should get two doses of the vaccine -- the first at 12 to 15 months of age, and the second between ages 4 and 6.
 People over age 13 who’ve never been vaccinated should get two doses of the vaccine at least 28 days apart.

 Once you’ve had chickenpox, the varicella-zoster virus stays in your nerve cells for years.
 It can “wake up” and become active again years later.
 It can lead to shingles, a condition that causes painful blisters.
 Fortunately, there’s a vaccine for shingles.
 Doctors recommend it for adults over 60.